onema/uServerless/README.md

 them in the function using a consistent name.
 For example the value `/database/username` for the environment name `prod` will result in a lookup of the parameter `/prod/database/username`.
 The environment name is set as the environment variable `ENVIRONMENT_NAME`.

-To use the SSM environemnt variable in  your function simply extend from the `SsmLambdaConfiguration` trait like such
+To use the SSM environment variable in  your function simply extend from the `SsmLambdaConfiguration` trait like such

 ```scala
 class TestFunction(snsClientMock: AmazonSNSAsync) extends LambdaHandler with SsmLambdaConfiguration {